 Engaging youth through hands-on learning is one of the most successful means of fostering an appreciation of the natural environment.
 The workshops challenge students to think about their waterfront backyard as living, breathing eco-system that they can learn from.

 RWA is kicking off our spring Living Classroom workshop series conducted through June 2014 outside along the open space and public waterfront of the Rockaway Peninsula.

-Living Classroom is an STEM outreach program that uses NYS Science Core Curriculum Standards for K-12 classes or home school groups to provide students with hands on experiential learning.
+Living Classroom is an STEM educational program that uses NYS Science Core Curriculum Standards for K-12 classes to provide students with hands on experiential learning.
 The program offers public school teachers the opportunity to work with RWA educators who have experience in a variety of science related fields, to foster an appreciation for the natural environment and enable students to explore challenging social and environmental issues.
-Each workshop is led in the public school requesting a program or outside along the shoreline adjacent to the school.

-To learn more about this program or to schedule a Living Classroom Workshop, please contact: Program Manager Blaze Jones- Yellin at: email@example.com
+To learn more about this program or to schedule a Living Classroom Workshop, please contact: Program Director John Cruz: email@example.com

 and support RWA programs

 and participate in our projects, events, and programs